 - 20:39 – What tools and apps are you using to run your business?

 - 21:37 – Final thoughts

-David Andrew Weibe: Today, I’m chatting with President, CEO, and co-founder of Bandbasher, DeCarlos Garrison.
+David Andrew Wiebe: Today, I’m chatting with President, CEO, and co-founder of Bandbasher, DeCarlos Garrison.
 How are you today DeCarlos?

 DeCarlos Garrison: I’m great David.
 Thanks for having me onboard.

 David: Yeah, thanks so much for joining me today.
 So, for those who don’t know, what is Bandbasher and how does it help musicians?